Frequently Asked Questions About Falk College Graduate Admission for Prospective Students

 When do I have to submit my financial statement?

 International applicants must provide documentation indicating sufficient means to fund the first year of graduate study (in order to receive an authorized student visa).
 For more information, please visit the Cost of Attendance for International Students.

 Where do I submit proof of finances after conditionally admitted?

 Email or fax proof of sufficient funds to firstname.lastname@example.org or 315-443-3423, following the instructions you received from the Graduate School with your conditional acceptance letter.

 Do I need to submit a translated transcript?

-As an international student Syracuse University, will need your transcript evaluated by an education service such as the World Education Services (WES), to be sure you meet our requirements and have an equivalent 4-year degree.
+As an international student at Syracuse University, you will need your transcript evaluated by an education service such as the World Education Services (WES), to be sure you meet our requirements and have an equivalent 4-year degree.

 Do you accept a three-year degree?

 All students must hold, or be in the process of receiving, a bachelor’s degree from the U.S. or its equivalent.
-To consider a three-year degree a WES evaluation stating its equivalency or an additional year of study of a post-graduate diploma or similar, will be required.
+To consider a three-year degree a WES evaluation stating its equivalency or an additional year of study of a post-graduate diploma or similar will be required.